 I’m the author of three books:

-I was also a contributor to The Silent Scream: An Anthology of Despair, Hope, and Struggle by Maria Alfieri.
+I also contributed a story to The Silent Scream: An Anthology of Despair, Hope, and Struggle by Maria Alfieri.

 A stigma warrior

 A big part of why I’ve chosen to share my own experiences is to help raise awareness about mental health issues and combat stigma.
 Our voices are the strongest weapon we have in the fight to Stop Stigma.
 Let’s start this conversation and keep it going strong!

 Together we can empower one another!

 Want to know more?
 I’ve done a number of “about me” posts that you can find HERE.